Destructive version of normalize

 Returns true for IPv4-mapped IPv6 address (::ffff:0:0/80).
 It returns false otherwise.

-Returns the size of the most recent match in bytes, or nil
+Returns the size (in bytes) of the matched substring from the most recent match [match attempt] if it was successful, or nil

 Serialization support for the object returned by _getobj_.